nomppy/nomppy.github.io/content/posts/msu.md

 In a couple decades, the youth of today will be the ones in charge of the country.
 So it seems like, at least on the surface, that this nonsense will end eventually.

 If you are part of a project that I could help with, feel free to get in touch and I'd be glad to assist where I can.

+p.s.: I write regularly (poems and blogs mostly, but also some other stuff) and post them to this website (less regularly).
+If you enjoy my writing, consider joining my mailing list by shooting me an email.
+I hope to have a better method for this soon but this is the way for now.

 [^1]: It's kind of fucked that I'm so insensitized to news about potential shootings, but every two weeks or so we get an alert that there is a potential shooter nearby, so we've learned to ignore them.